metamn/beat/code/pages/tomorrowww/tomorrowww.md

 To cut in, let's equip all content with all states and let it rest in superposition, where it shows nothing, waiting for an Observer (visitor) and its Observing skillset (device).

 What each visitors will see from our content depends on its mental capability (curiosity) and device capability (context).
-We can trust their capabilities &mdash; they are none of our concerns.
+We can trust their capabilities &mdash; these are none of our concerns.

-With this step we let both the visitor and device (AI) to decide if they want to evolve or involve with/ into our content.
+With this step we let both the visitor and device (AI) to decide if they want to evolve or involve with / into our content.
 It's not anymore a philosophical question but of individual will.
 Being responsible to cut out one of these crucial opportunities in such a connected era is something nobody wants to take.

 What's left for us, designers and developers, is to focus on content states and write AI algorithms to make the device so smart to be able to assembly any picture from our content states.

 ## What's good for?

-Current design / design thinking is too focused on Observing and neglects the Observer and Object.
+Current design / design thinking is focused on Observing and neglects the Observer and Object.

 You Observer want to get the news?
 The whole western press is a single pipe.
 No matter what you need you'll get the same.
 I have to put effort on finding new sources and inspirations.
 Read rt.com even it is amusing but at least has a different point of view.
 Or get *underground* blog articles about how user interfaces look in China.